 In comparison to the same period in 2017, renewables only met 32.5% in the first six months of last year, with coal generating 38.5%.
 Experts say this was partly due to favourable weather conditions and lower consumption.

 That reduction in coal use was predominantly based on a drop-off in carbon-heavy hard coal or anthracite, while use of lignite or brown coal, which contains the least concentration of carbon, remained relatively stable between 2017 and 2018.

-Scratch beneath the surface and Germany still has a big problem: emissions are not falling, despite progress in building up renewable energy capacity.
+Scratch beneath the surface and Germany still has a big problem: emissions are not falling fast enough to meet its climate targets, despite progress in building up renewable energy capacity.

 Efforts to green the transport sector remain in their infancy and Berlin’s decision to start phasing out emission-free atomic power, following 2011’s Fukushima nuclear disaster, continues to be felt in the power generation game.

 Coal power plants also remain online and recent research by British climate NGO Sandbag showed that seven of Germany’s lignite power stations are among the top ten CO2 polluters in Europe.